jangala-dev/lua-fibers/DESIGN-NOTES.md

 - bind logical units of work (requests, sessions, jobs) to their own scopes:
   - cancel the scope to cancel all associated work and resources;
-  - use defers to tie external resources to that scope.
+  - use `scope:finally` to tie external resources to that scope.

 ---